Stonetech66/MicroRide/README.md

 - **Authentication and Authorization:** The user-account-service provides a secure and reliable authentication and authorization mechanism.
 By validating user credentials and storing them in Redis, the application optimizes subsequent requests, reducing latency and ensuring an optimal user experience.

-- **Driver Tracking and ETA Calculation:** The tracking-service includes features for finding the nearest available driver using MongoDB geospatial queries and calculating the estimated time of arrival (ETA) for drivers based on their recent location history.
+- **Driver Tracking and ETA Calculation:** The tracking-service includes features for finding the nearest available driver using MongoDB geospatial queries and calculating the estimated time of arrival (ETA) for drivers based on their recent location data and speed.

 - **Real-time Notifications**: The notification-service employs websockets to deliver real-time notifications to both drivers and users.
 Whether it's ride cancellations, ride confirmations, driver arrivals, or ride completions, MicroRide ensures timely updates and seamless user experience.